TrystanLea/blog/pages/en/wales.md

 The 100% RE UK report suggests an upper resource bound of 1% of land area for solar PV and assumes an installation power density of 75 MW/km2.
 Wales has a land area of 20,779 km2 x 1% = 208 km2.
 At an installation power density of 75 MW/km2 this might suggest an 15.6 GW (15 TWh/yr) potential.
 If we look at the 5 largest solar farms in Wales, the power densities are Shotwick: 81 MW/km2, Llanwern: 75 MW/km2, Fenton Farm: 63 MW/km2, Tiers Cross 56 MW/km2, Caeremlyn: 64 MW/km2.
 An average power density of 70 MW/km2.
 These power densities include land areas for tracks & hedgerows between fields of solar.
 These examples suggest 14.6 GW (14.1 TWh/yr) at 1% of land area.

 It's worth noting that 14.6 GW is solar at scale!
 Equivalent of building an additional 180x 75MW Llanwern solar farms, each covering 1 hectare or 260 acres.
-Significant storage both in terms of short duration battery and long duration hydrogen/e-methane will be required in order to utilise generation.
+Yet still only 1% of land area.
+The 100% RE UK report that suggests the 1% of land area figure is more optimistic on solar than most/all other scenarios, this surprising outcome is based on a detailed least cost analysis.
+Caution is again required here given the large gap between current and planned projects and a high end potential capacity such as this.

 **Wave and Tidal**

 There is work being done to develop tidal and wave energy in Wales.
 These projects are in the early development / pilot stage but could deliver significant energy in future.
 The [Morlais project](https://www.marineenergywales.co.uk) near Holyhead aims to develop around [240 MW](https://www.bbc.co.uk/news/uk-wales-60833908) which would deliver ~0.55 TWh/yr at a 26% capacity factor.
 Another proposal by [North Wales Tidal Energy](https://www.northwalestidalenergy.com/energy-generation) proposes a 2-2.5GW scheme that could generate 4.0 TWh/yr.

 The ZCB figures suggest building a combined 1.4 GW of wave and tidal, generating 3.1 TWh/yr.
 The morlais project could deliver ~18% of this.
 A larger lagoon such as the North Wales Tidal Energy scheme could more than make up the rest.
-Alternatively a number of smaller lagoons or extentions of projects like Morlais could contribute to this target.
+Alternatively a number of smaller lagoons or extensions of projects like Morlais could contribute to this target.
 The Swansea Bay tidal lagoon was also projected to generate 0.5 TWh/yr.

+Wave and tidal projects are still more expensive than wind and solar and have been struggling to get out of the pilot stage, suggesting caution in relying on the development of this sector alone as an alternative to more mature technologies.

 **Geothermal**